Plantlyfe/Network-Monitoring/README.md

 ### **Zabbix Proxmox Dashboard**
 - Created a new User and an API token in Proxmox with the necessary access levels to conduct monitoring.
 New user created for extra layer of security.
-- Copied the resulting Token ID and Secret Key into the newly added Proxmox host macros {$PVE.TOKEN.ID} and {$PVE.TOKEN.SECRET}.
+- Copied the resulting Token ID and Secret Key into the newly added Proxmox host macros via {$PVE.TOKEN.ID} and {$PVE.TOKEN.SECRET}.
 - At first recived an error stating: *Proxmox VE: API service not available*
 - After some research went back and deleted the Proxmox Host Entry.
 Re-added the host but this time added the {$PVE.URL.HOST} macro and set the value to the IP address of the Proxmox API host.
 - Now able to successfully monitor all invidivudal VMs in Proxmox.